Douglas-Dachicourt/holbertonschool-printf/README.md

 - `print_functions_2.c`: This file exclusively contains the definition of the function to handle the `%i` format specifier.

 - `printf.c`: This file contains the main **_printf** function, which emulates the behavior of the *printf* function from the standard library.
-Additionally, it includes a function to ensure the correct function is called.
+Additionally, it includes a function that select the right function to call depending on the specifier.

 <br>